ShaunJPartridge/Data-Analytics-Portfolio/SQL/Warehouse Performance Analysis/README.md

 |![](pics/warehouse-turnaround-1.png)|![](pics/warehouse-turnaround-2.png)|
 |---|---|

-Rank warehouses based off of the average number of orders per week & month
+Rank warehouses based off of the average number of orders per week & month.
 |![](pics/weekly-orders-ranked.png)|![](pics/monthly-orders-ranked.png)|
 |---|---|

-Get a 5-day forecast for orders (Monday-Friday); edited the query so that the first week did not have NULL values
+Get a 5-day forecast for orders (Monday-Friday); edited the query so that the first week did not have NULL values.
 |![](pics/5-day-forecasted-orders-w-nulls.png)|![](pics/5-day-forecasted-orders-final.png)|
 |---|---|

-Compare actual amount of orders to 5-day forecasted amount of orders
+Compare actual amount of orders to 5-day forecasted amount of orders.

 <img src="pics/actual-vs-forecasted-orders.png" width=400px /><br>

 Which warehouses have orders that either meet or are close to the amount of forecasted orders (have the smallest mean absolute error)?
-Note, there is the MAE before and after I filtered out the order with a date of 2023-09-01
+Note, there is the MAE before and after I filtered out the order with a date of 2023-09-01.

 <img src="pics/warehouse-mean-absolute-errors.png" width=400px /><br>
 |![](pics/warehouse-mae-old.png)|![](pics/warehouse-mae-final.png)|